Family of dead crew member sue California dive boat operator

-The lawsuit by the family of Allie Kurtz claims the owners of the Conception knew the boat was unsafe and lacked required smoke detectors and fire equipment.
+The lawsuit by the family of Alexandra “Allie” Kurtz claimed the owners of the Conception knew the boat was unseaworthy and it lacked required smoke detectors and fire equipment and did not have adequate emergency exits.

-Kurtz, 26, was a new crew member and the only one sleeping with the passengers in the berth below deck when the fire broke out in the middle of the night on Labor Day while the boat was anchored near an island off Santa Barbara.
+Kurtz, 26, an Illinois native living in California, was a new crew member living her dream to work on a boat.
+She was the only crew member sleeping with the passengers in the berth below deck when the fire broke out in the middle of the night on Labor Day while the boat was anchored near an island off Santa Barbara.

+The wrongful death suit was filed along with similar claims on on behalf of three passengers who died: Yulia Krashennaya of Berkeley and Dr. Sanjeeri Deopujari and her husband, Kaustubh Nirmal, of Norwalk, Connecticut.

+“Their families have asked us to do two things," attorney Robert Mongeluzzi said at a news conference in Los Angeles.
+“To find out what happened and to make sure it never happens again.”

 The cause of the blaze remains under investigation by federal prosecutors, the National Transportation Safety Board and Coast Guard.

-Note: This story has been updated to correct the spelling of the first name of Kaustubh Nirmal.